-Saudi airstrikes hit Yemen 's Houthis after Jiddah attack
+Saudi airstrikes hit Yemen's Houthis after Jiddah attack

 Brig.
-Gen. Turki al-Malki, a spokesman for the Saudi-led coalition, said the strikes targeted “sources of threat” to Saudi Arabia, according to the state-run Saudi Press Agency.
+Gen. Turki al-Malki, a spokesman for the Saudi-led coalition, said the strikes targeted “sources of threat” to Saudi Arabia, according to the state-run Saudi Press Agency or SPA.

 He said the coalition intercepted and destroyed two explosives-laden drones early Saturday.
 He said the drones were launched from Houthi-held civilian oil facilities in Hodeida, urging civilians to stay away from oil facilities in the city.

 Footage circulated online showed flames and plumes of smoke over Sanaa and Hodeida.
+Associated Press journalists in the Yemeni capital heard loud explosions that rattled residential buildings there.

 The Houthis said the coalition airstrikes hit a power plant, a fuel supply station and the state-run social insurance office in the capital.

-A Houthi media office claimed an airstrike hit houses for guards of the social insurance office, killing at least seven people and wounding three others, including women and children.
-It did not provide evidence and journalists were not allowed at the site.
+A Houthi media office claimed an airstrike hit houses for guards of the social insurance office in Sanaa’s Haddah neighborhood, killing at least eight people and wounding four others, including women and children.

+The office shared images it said for the aftermath of the airstrike.
+It showed wreckage in the courtyard of a social insurance office with the shattered windows of a nearby multiple-story building.

+Hamoud Abbad, a local official with the Houthis in Sanaa, said the facility is located close to a building used by the U.N. agencies in the capital.
+He claimed that U.N. vehicles were seen leaving the area prior the the airstrikes.

 In Hodeida, the Houthi media office said the coalition hit oil facilities in violation of a 2018 cease-fire deal that ended months of fighting in Hodeida, which handles about 70% of Yemen’s commercial and humanitarian imports.
 The strikes also hit the nearby Port Salif, also on the Red Sea.

-Al-Malki, the coalition spokesperson, was not immediately available for comment on the Houthi claims.
+Al-Malki, the coalition spokesperson, said it targeted drones being prepared in Hodeida to be launched on the Kingdom.
+He accused the Houthis of using civilian infrastructure, such as Hodeida’s ports and the Sanaa airport, to launch attacks on Saudi oil facilities, according to SPA.

+A U.N. mission overseeing the Hodeida deal voiced concern about the airstrikes and urged warring sides to “maintain the civilian nature of the ports and avoid damage to civilian infrastructure.”

-The escalation is likely to complicate efforts by the U.N. special envoy for Yemen, Hans Grundberg, to reach a humanitarian truce during the holy month of Ramadan” in early April.
+The escalation, which comes on the seventh anniversary of the Saudi-led coalition’s intervention in Yemen’s war, is likely to complicate efforts by the U.N. special envoy for Yemen, Hans Grundberg, to reach a humanitarian truce during the holy month of Ramadan” in early April.

 It comes as the Gulf Cooperation Council plans to host the warring sides for talks late this month.
 The Houthis however have rejected Riyadh — the Saudi capital where the GCC is headquartered — as a venue for talks, which are expected to include an array of Yemeni factions.